mamba-org/mamba/docs/source/usage/solver.rst

-The outcome can be of two types, either a |Solution| listing packages (|Packageinfo|) and the action to take on them (install, remove...), or an |UnSolvable| type when no solution exist (because of conflict, missing pacakges...).
+The outcome can be of two types, either a |Solution| listing packages (|Packageinfo|) and the action to take on them (install, remove...), or an |UnSolvable| type when no solution exist (because of conflict, missing packages...).

 Examine the solution
 ~~~~~~~~~~~~~~~~~~~~